Moelf/UnROOT_RDataFrame_MiniBenchmark/HSF_talk/slides.md

 # Getting hands on the data {#sec:recipe}
 Due to this design, the smallest unit of reading `.root` file is a basket -- you need to read and decompress one basket even if you just want one event (because in general partial decompression is impossible, also offsets may be needed).
-Usually the size of basket is ~ few MB, so it's not an issue to keep the last-used one in RAM.
+Usually the size of basket is ~ few MB, so it's not an issue to keep the last-used one in RAM (basket cache).

 Thus, the logical steps for reading data are: